GautamPatil1/File_Organizer_Python/README.md

 <br>
 <br>
-5.Paste the adress copied from the folder when prompted by the program.
+5.Paste the adress copied from the folder when prompted in the terminal.
 <img src="https://github.com/GautamPatil1/File_Organizer_Python/blob/main/Documentation/adress_terminal.jpg">

 <br>